 (9 minute read with examples of successful B2B brands)

 This blog post will cover 7 things successful B2B brands do in order to create an engaging brand and get ahead of the competition!
 In today’s competitive business environment, it is more important than ever to have a strong brand identity.
 I like to say “A company without an identity that resonates with customers is like a person without a name.”
-In this post we will cover not just B2B brand messaging and the need for consistency there, but also marketing elements that need to be considered.
+In this post we will cover not just B2B branding and the need for consistency there, but also marketing elements that need to be considered.
 Each “success factor” is highlighted with a B2B Brand Caselet example.

 1. Create a strong brand identity